 Warning: Some glass jars were harmed in the writing of this post.
 I’m sorry.
 Please don’t report me to PETJ.

 Freezer Experiments: Let’s Break Some Glass Jars!

-I filled a bunch of jars that I could afford to lose with water, exactly 400 mL for the smaller tomato jars and 500 mL in the larger spaghetti sauce jars.
+I filled a bunch of jars I could afford to lose with water, exactly 400 mL for the smaller tomato jars and 500 mL for the larger spaghetti sauce jars.
 I did some A/B testing as follows:

-- One jar laying down directly on the shelf with quick-freeze coils in my upright freezer and the matching jar (the spaghetti sauce jars) laying down in my chest freezer, near the top.
+- One jar is laying down directly on the shelf with quick-freeze coils in my upright freezer, and the matching jar (the spaghetti sauce jars) is laying down in my chest freezer near the top.

 - One jar with the lid off, standing up directly on the coils.

 - Three jars with the lids on one standing up on something else in the upright freezer (i.e. a buffer zone from direct contact with the coils), one standing up in the door, and one laying down in the door.